InfaFS/Forestfy-Dapp/README.md

 > **Note**: This project is in very early development stage.
 The current implementation uses a custom backend with a sponsor wallet for gas transactions.
 In the future, we plan to migrate to a more integrated service that better aligns with abstract wallet techniques, following best practices and providing a more fluid user experience.

+> **Important Security Notice**: Security measures are not implemented in the backend as this is a test and development version.
+In a production environment, proper authentication, authorization, rate limiting, input validation, and other security aspects would be fully implemented and considered.

 ## Prerequisites

 Before you begin, ensure you have the following installed: